Hooli-Strike-Team/Group1_Project/User_Stories_Logic_Tutor.md

 * *As a*   customer.
 * *I want*   a progress tracker during the game.
-* *So that*  I can see the areas of the game that I've mastered, and the areas that I need inprovement in.
+* *So that*  I can see the areas of the game that I've mastered, and the areas of my game that need improvement.

 <hr>